Clinical Litigation Timeline Framework

 Change in Condition Timeline

-Reconstruct recognition, assessment, escalation, and follow-through—minute by minute if needed.
+Reconstruct recognition, assessment, escalation, and follow-through as precisely as possible.

 Timestamp Observed Change Action Taken Provider Contact Delay / Escalation Failure